jamiemccarthy/unreliable/README.md

 `unreliable` does exactly nothing outside of test environments.
 There is intentionally no way to enable `unreliable` in production, and there never will be.

-In a Rails test environment, `unreliable` patches ActiveRecord to always append a final `ORDER BY` clause that returns results in a random order.
+In a Rails test environment, `unreliable` patches ActiveRecord to append a final `ORDER BY` clause, when necessary, that returns results in a random order.

 Because it's appended, the existing ordering is not affected unless it is ambiguous.